 The best text messages are going to be those that come from your own heart in your own words.

-So here’s some general ideas to work around:
+So here are some general ideas to workaround:

 - Something you appreciate about your spouse